ishani-tagore/IMDB_Sentiment_Analysis_ML_2023/README.md

 considered not good enough to serve this purpose.
 # Sentiment Analysis using SentiWordNet
-One of the limitations of the previous method is that words can have multiple meanings, each with varying degrees of polarity or strength of sentiment.
-To address this issue, the NLTK library offers access to WordNet, a lexical database that helps distinguish between different senses of a word.
+One of the limitations of the previous method is that words can have multiple meanings, each with varying degrees of polarity or strength of sentiment. <br> To address this issue, the NLTK library offers access to WordNet, a lexical database that helps distinguish between different senses of a word.
 Additionally, researchers from the Text Learning Group at the University of Pisa have developed SentiWordNet, which is also available